walledlakerobotics/swerve-base/README.md

-# MAXSwerve Java Template v2026.0
+# Walled Lake Robotics Java Swerve Template

-See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.

 ## Description

-A template project for an FRC swerve drivetrain that uses REV MAXSwerve Modules.
+A template project for an FRC swerve drivetrain that uses REV NEO Motors and CANcoders

-Note that this template is designed for a drivetrain composed of four MAXSwerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO 550 as the turning motor, and a REV Through Bore Encoder as the absolute turning encoder.
-If you are using SPARK Flex for either the drive motor or turning motor, you will need to update the classes accordingly.
+Note that this template is designed for a drivetrain composed of four swerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO as the turning motor, and a CTRE CANcoder as the absolute turning encoder.

-To get started, make sure you have calibrated the zero offsets for the absolute encoders in Hardware Client 2 using the `Absolute Encoder` utility under the associated turning SPARK devices.
+To get started, make sure you have calibrated the zero offsets for the absolute encoders in Phoenix Tuner X.

+## Features

+* Full swerve drivetrain
+* Path planning with PathPlanner
+* Vision with PhotonVision

 ## Prerequisites
+* CTRE-Phoenix (v6) v26.1.0
+* PathplannerLib v2026.1.2
+* PhotonLib v2026.1.1-rc-3
+* REVLib v2026.0.1
 * SPARK MAX Firmware v26.1.0
-* REVLib v2026.0.0
+* Studica v2026.0.0

 ## Configuration